 #9: Use Timers on Lights

 Answer the following question honestly: if you were going to break into a home, would you break into one with the lights on or off?
 Most people would go with the latter.
 That’s why I recommend using timers on your lights.
 Basically, these work by periodically turning the lights in your home on and off.
 That way, even if you and your family are away from your home on a Saturday night, it still looks like someone is home.
 For as little as $12, you can buy these straight from Amazon.
 In short, there’s no better way to protect your home than by doing this.

 Many homes around the world have sliding doors that lead to the backyard.
 Although they have latch-type locks, they are still prone to being forcefully opened.
 This also applies to windows that slide.
 If someone pulls hard enough, they’re going to open.

 However, if you place a wooden dowel on the bottom of your sliding door, it immediately eliminates the problem.
 Wooden dowels cost around $1, and can be purchased at any hardware or craft store.
 If you’re on a budget and need to protect your home, this is one of the better ways to do it.

 #7: Reinforce Doors

 One of the most common ways that intruders get into homes is through the front door.
 Knowing this, it would be in your best interest to secure your doors as much as possible.
-The best way to do this would be to invest in a door frame with hinge reinforcements.
-For approximately $80 (possibly a little less), you can dramatically increase the strength of your door frame, making it almost impossible to be kicked in.
+The best way to do this would be to invest in a door frame with hinge reinforcements, similar to the Door Armour MAX reinforcement hardware shown below.
+For approximately $100 (and actually a little less), you can dramatically increase the strength of your door frame, making it almost impossible to be kicked in.
 Note, whenever someone kicks in your door knowing your home, they’re most likely prepared to kill you and your family.
 Otherwise, they would have taken a quieter or more strategic approach.

 #6: Install Motion Detection Lights